henrikvtcodes/eoxporter/README.md

 enable # Enter priveledged mode configure terminal

+# create a readonly role
+# this will allow the users with this role to only run the show command and subcommands
+role readonly
+10 permit mode exec command show
+20 deny mode exec command .*
+30 deny mode config-all command .*
+exit

+write # saves the new role

-username monitor secret monitor # Creates a user `monitor` whos password is `monitor` write # copy the running config to startup
+username monitor secret monitor # Creates a user `monitor` with password `monitor` username monitor role readonly # Add our readonly role to this user write # copy the running config to startup

 exit